 Figure 17: PA extraction from the original summary, based on approach D.

-In both cases, one can observe less left overs of the contributing accelerations and in the first case PA is extracted more accurately than in approach B since there are no more negative subtracted intensities left.
+In both cases, one can observe less left overs of the contributing acceleration by the caretaker and in the first case PA is extracted more accurately than in approach B since there are no more negative subtracted intensities left.
 Nevertheless, PA can be extracted with more precision when the measurement is in the form of the original summary, so when considering approach D, only that result will be further analyzed.
 Last approach is approach E, where all the apparent blocks of infant being moved are simply removed from the measurement and only the rest is used to extract PA.
 Example of the result in Figure 18, where the infant being moved blocks are marked red and the infant PA green.

 Figure 18: PA extraction from the remaining original summary, where all the infant being moved blocks had been removed.